PixarAnimationStudios/OpenUSD-proposals/proposals/selfAssemblingModelHierarchy/README.md

 Prims with `kind=group` rarely correspond to assets.
 Their relevance to the model hierarchy is implicit from the fact that they _may_ contain important prims. `group` tagging exists solely so that model hierarchy traversal knows to keep descending in pursuit of more models.

 ## Problem
 The complexity of maintaining model hierarchy complicates its usage.
-Model hierarchy (until recently) didn't affect rendering so tools and users may not be properly maintaining it.
+Model hierarchy (until recently - see notes on Pattern Based Collections below) didn't affect rendering so tools and users may not be properly maintaining it.
 Even pipelines that attempt to honor model hierarchy may choose to repair model hierarchy only at specific validation points.

 Invalid model hierarchy can lead to inconsistent results when using the `UsdModelAPI`.
 Consider the following scene description
 ```